 Template vs. tailored letters

-Recurring Audits
+Recurring audits

 Many auditors work with the same clients year after year.
 ISA 210.13 addresses this directly: